 Sweet and spicy peach salsa pairs perfectly with light, flaky tilapia for a taco experience your mouth won’t want to miss.
 For a little extra veg, try some local microgreens.
 Arugula has a particularly delightful flavor to add to this dish.
 Summer is a great time to experiment with fresh-caught, local fish varieties as well.

-Fish tacos have been increasingly popular with good reason.
+Fish tacos are popular with good reason.
 Not only are they utterly scrumptious, they can offer a more nutritious and lighter alternative to the traditional greasy beef or pork tacos.
 This recipe is made with peach salsa for a taco experience that is tailored to the light flavors of tilapia.

 - 1 jalapeño pepper, seeded and finely chopped

-4. Heat tortillas according to package directions.
-Divide fish and salsa evenly among tortillas.
+- Warm tortillas according to package directions.
+Divide fish and salsa evenly among tortillas to serve.